Federal Depository Library Program

 - Do the current FDLP requirements for a selective or regional library need to be updated?
 How can we look at the future of the FDLP?

-- Should the FDLP be moved from the Government Printing Office to the Library of Congress?
+- Should the FDLP be moved from the GPO to the Library of Congress?

 Role of Superintendent of Documents (SuDoc) and new proposals:

-Within the last year and a half some participating FDLP libraries made proposals to the SuDoC seeking approval for changes in program organization.
-The Government Printing Office denied these two applications.
+Within the last year and a half, some participating FDLP libraries made proposals to the SuDoC seeking approval for changes in program organization.
+The GPO denied these two applications.
 (Find documents below)

 Traditionally, ALA had much common ground on the need for ALA to support GPO and the FDLP.
 But now, in these current debates, many people have observed a wide range of opinions within ALA about the two proposals to GPO, debate over the SuDoc’s decisions, and concern over the future of the FDLP.
 Often the Government Documents Roundtable (GODORT) and the Association of College and Research Libraries (ACRL) have been the most involved in these issues within ALA.
 But other units have also been – or may now want to become involved in this important discussion for ALA.